software-development-project-1/software-development-project-1.github.io/slides/introduction/introduction.md

 # Requirements phase

-- In the _requirements phase_, the development team collects requirements from several stakeholders such as customers, internal and external experts, and managers
+- In the _requirements phase_, the development team collects requirements from several stakeholders such as customers and end users
 - The requirements cover use cases that describe user interactions that the software must provide
 - For example, "As a blog reader I want to browse list of blog posts of a blog so that I can find interesting posts to read" could be a requirement for a blog application
-- These requirements are written down as the _software requirement specification document_

 ---